luna/luna-book/visual_representation.md

 A node is the most primitive entity, which connected with other nodes form the data flow graph.
 From the highest perspective, a node is a data processing function, which can generate data, modify it or store in a database.
 Nodes consist of several visual elements, however not all of them all always accessible.

-###### Node expression (the node name)
+###### Node expression (the node name) <span class="uiref">1</span>
-The node expression <span class="uiref">1</span>, sometimes referred to as the node name, is any valid Luna code, in particular a function name.
+The node expression, sometimes referred to as the node name, is any valid Luna code, in particular a function name.
 For example, a node which adds together two objects is named `+`.

-###### Input and output ports
+###### Input ports <span class="uiref">2</span> and output ports <span class="uiref">3</span>
 Ports are the data node's communication gates.
-Data flows into input ports on the left side <span class="uiref">2</span>, is processed according to the node expression and the result flows out from the output ports on the right side<span class="uiref">3</span>.
+Data flows into input ports on the left side, is processed according to the node expression and the result flows out from the output ports on the right side.
+Port colors indicate what type of data flows trough them.
+You will learn more about data types in the [Types 101](dummy.md) chapter.

+###### Self port<span class="uiref">4</span>
+Luna is an object oriented language.
+It means that every data that flows between nodes is not just information, it can also respond to your commands.
+You can for example tell a car to stop, a dog to bark, a number to increase or a list to sort its items.
+If a data is connected to self port, then the node's expression tell it what to do.
+A rule of thumb is that if you want to process a data, connect it to the self port.
+You will learn in detail about it in the [Making our own type](dummy.md) chapter.

+## Reference nodes
+It is a very rare

+  for now just think of data flowing between nodes like objects capable to take action.
+If you connect data to the self port, the node expression tells it what to do.
+If you for example connect list of numbers to a self port of node `sort`   It means that every data is a combination of information and behavior. that flows between nodes does not only represent data, but also  , which means that you
+In Luna every data is an object, which

+The self port<span class="uiref">4</span> is a special input port.
+Luna is an object oriented language, which means that you should think of data flowing between nodes like objects which could perform actions.
+If such an object flows into the self port, the nodes expression tells him what to do